geonetwork/core-geonetwork/docs/manual/docs/overview/change-log/history/index.md

 The maintenance release of GeoNetwork provides production systems with essential updates and fixes to allow time to upgrade to the recommended stable release.

-This series is no longer under active development, providing essential fixes, and releases only.
+When available the maintenace series provides **time to upgrade** for our community - limited to providing essential fixes only.

 ### No maintenance release